 According to former RBI deputy governor, “Interchange fees are the biggest factor behind muted growth of ATMs.
 They have to reflect ground reality.
 Banks are finding it cheaper to pay interchange fees to other banks rather than operating their own ATMs,” states a report earlier this month by Bloomberg.
 But there are banks such as the State Bank of India, HDFC Bank and ICICI Bank offering limited number of ATM transactions free of cost every month, NDTV reports.

 Despite attempts in relieving consumers of their now limited options, many are still left with little to no room for participating in the country’s economic scene.
-“Declining numbers of ATMs will impact a large segment of the population, especially those who are socio-economically at the bottom of the pyramid,’’ said Rustom Irani, managing director at Hitachi Payment Services Pvt.
+“Declining numbers of ATMs will impact a large segment of the population, especially those who are socio-economically at the bottom of the pyramid,’’ said Rustom Irani, managing director at Hitachi A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+Services Pvt.
 Ltd., a provider of the machines.

 Yet another narrative of how jumping towards a digital society limiting access to cash affects citizens in ways that could lead to a bigger and more complex problem.